 In 2015, the Republic of Ireland was ranked the sixth most developed nation in the world by the United Nations' Human Development Index.

-Following a referendum vote in 2016, the United Kingdom, Northern Ireland included, voted to leave the European Union (EU).
+Following a referendum vote in 2016, the United Kingdom, including Northern Ireland, voted to leave the European Union (EU).

 In 2016, Northern Ireland qualified for the European Championship.

-In 2018, the Irish International side won a Grand Slam in the Six Nations Championship.
+In 2018, the Irish International side achieved a Grand Slam in the Six Nations Championship.

 Ireland was affected by a heat wave in 2018.

-In 2020 the United Kingdom, Northern Ireland included, left the European Union (EU).
+In 2020 the UK left the European Union.

-Since 2021, the earliest evidence of human activity in Ireland is dated to 33,000 years ago.
+Since 2021, the earliest evidence of human activity in Ireland is dated to 33,000 years ago, revising the previous estimate.

-In 2022, the population of the entire island of Ireland was just over 7 million, with 5.1 million in the Republic of Ireland and 1.9 million in Northern Ireland.
+As of 2022, the population of the entire island of Ireland is just over 7 million, with 5.1 million residing in the Republic of Ireland and 1.9 million in Northern Ireland.

-In 2023, monthly cost of living and average wage after tax were compared between Northern Ireland and the Republic of Ireland.
+In 2023, a comparison of the monthly cost of living and average wage after tax in Northern Ireland versus those in the Republic of Ireland was done.

 According to the 2024 Global Peace Index, Ireland is the second most peaceful country in the world.

-Ireland was ranked 19th in the Global Innovation Index in 2024.
+In 2024, Ireland was ranked 19th in the Global Innovation Index, showcasing its progress in innovation.

 In 2025, Ireland is ranked 10th in the ICC Men's Test Team Rankings with a rating of 30.